JPMorgan banker sees Brazil firms borrowing for longer

 Fundraising patterns within a few years will be very different from now, with longer maturities making the chief difference, Jose Berenguer, JPMorgan’s senior country officer in Brazil, said at an event sponsored by Brazil’s banking lobby group Febraban.

-An improved mix of funding should help companies with a focus on infrastructure investments, because money for those activities is needed for longer periods, the banker said.
-The country has the lowest investment ratio among Latin America’s top economies despite being the region’s largest recipient for direct investment and capital inflows.
+An improved mix of funding should help companies with a focus on infrastructure investments, because money for those activities is needed for longer periods.

 “I see a trend in which maturities, conditions will be different five or six years from now,” Berenguer said at the event.

-Brazil’s government is pushing to create an attractive environment for infrastructure spending in an economy that has struggled over the past three years.
-The government expects $90 billion in annual investments through 2017 to help Brazil overcome soaring logistics costs and overheads for farmers and exporters.

-Infrastructure development is a key focus for the Rousseff administration as Brazil prepares to host the 2014 World Cup and the 2016 Olympics.
-Usually, investment in infrastructure is seen as riskier than consumer lending because infrastructure investment tends to be less liquid, with funds parked for years.

-When asked by an attendee about the U.S. government shutdown, Berenguer said the political impasse between Republicans and Democrats could be negative for the global economy if it translates into a debt default.
-The impasse is probably going to be resolved at “the very last minute,” Berenguer said.
+Berenguer also said that a political impasse between Republicans and Democrats that led to a U.S. government shutdown in recent days could have devastating consequences for the global economy if it translates into a debt default.
+The impasse is probably going to be resolved at the very last minute, Berenguer noted.

-If the U.S. defaulted, it would be for a very short time, he added.
-A consequence of that a debt rating downgrade among other things, he added.
+If the U.S. defaulted, it would be just a for very short time, he added.